drydenmaker/ToeBox/theme/readme.md

 Install WP-Less and you will be able to create completely custom colour schemes right from WordPress.

 == CHANGELOG ==
+v1.3.2
+moved advanced settings page to plugin (back to Customizer only) cleaning up theme files removing direct writing of style to header

 v1.3.1
 adding title format template to advanced settings alowing bootstrap html attributes